When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Poop Scoop

-If your baby seems in pain, has hard, pellet-like poops, or is constantly straining without results, they may need help to get things moving.
-Try warm baths, tummy massages, bicycling their legs, or even giving them a bit of prune juice for some relief.
+If your baby seems painful, has hard, pellet-like poops, or strains constantly without success, they likely need a helping hand.
+Try warm baths, tummy massages, bicycling their legs, or a splash of pear juice.

 Feedback: Was This Article Helpful?